tamarajqawasmeh/text-processing-using-spark-dataframe/efficient_data_analysis.md

 Use .select() to pull the "stars", "useful", and "text" columns from our new negreviews table.
 The "useful" column gives us a score so that the highest scored reviews are considered to be most useful.

-Simply sort using the .short() function by "stars" then "useful" to get the text of the top ten reviews followed by .show() to view the output.
+Simply sort using the .short() function by "stars" then "useful" to get the text of the most useful reviews followed by .show() to view the output.

 ```python
 df = negreviews.select("stars","useful","text").sort("stars","useful","text",